samwize/wwdc-dl/README.md

 ## Usage

-Note: The script is in Playground for convenience.

-  // So get it there
-  cd wwdc-dl-Playground.playground
-  chmod +x Contents.swift
+  // Main script executable first chmod +x wwdc-dl.swift

   // Run it
-  ./Contents.swift -s 102,402
+  ./wwdc-dl.swift -s 102,402

 That will download session 102 and 402.